epics-modules/opcua/OPC_UA_Security.md

 The security features of OPC UA are based on the widely used X.509 certificates and the concepts of *Public Key Infrastructure* (PKI).

 Certificates are filed in a *Certificate Store*, containing trusted and own certificates as well as certificates from certificate authorities (CAs).
+On Linux, a file based store is used, defined by four specific locations for certificates and revocation lists.

 In the basic, explicit form, trusting a certificate usually means that the certificate (file) is moved into a specific folder in the certificate store.